Compassion-in-Dying/documentation/white-labelling/2_Styling-Frontend.md

 5. [Site metadata](#metadata) can be adapted to include your brand or service name.

 ### Theme directory
 All theme configuration is stored in one directory and spans three files and one directory.
-Examples of each file and its formatting can be found in the `public/examples` directory.
+Examples of each file and its formatting can be found in the `public/theme` directory and can be used as a starting point for your service.
 ```md
 public/theme
 ├── font.config.js